YottaDB/YDBDoc/ProgGuide/extrout.rst

 * Compiler: -I$ydb_dist
 * Linker: -L$ydb_dist -lyottadb -rpath $ydb_dist
 * YottaDB advises that the C/C++ compiler front-end be used as the Linker to avoid specifying the system startup routines on the ld command.
 The compile can pass linker options to ld using -W option (for example, cc -Wl, -R, $ydb_dist).
-For more details on these options, refer to the appropriate system's manual on the respective platforms.
+For more details on these options, refer to manual page of the C compiler (`gcc <https://gcc.gnu.org>`_ or `clang <https://clang.llvm.org>`_).

 ++++++++++++++++++++++++++++++
 Nested Call-Ins